Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Avoid visual clutter.
 Whilst visuals are powerful, overloading displays with too many visual supports can increase rather than reduce cognitive load.

 Personalise visual supports based on individual needs.
-Some students benefit from detailed, comprehensive visuals, whilst others need simplified versions with minimal information.
+Some students benefit from detailed, thorough visuals, whilst others need simplified versions with minimal information.

 Task decomposition is a fundamental metacognitive skill that many neurodivergent students struggle with implicitly but can learn explicitly.
 Breaking complex tasks into manageable steps reduces overwhelm, supports planning, and enables effective self-monitoring.

-Why task breakdown is crucial for neurodivergent learners:
+Why task breakdown is important for neurodivergent learners:

 Executive function challenges common in ADHD and autism impair the ability to spontaneously break down tasks.
 What seems like procrastination or task avoidance is often difficulty knowing where to start.